biigle/core/DEVELOPING.md

 1. Create a new directory containing a few images in the `storage/images` directory.
 Example: `storage/images/test`.

+2. Open BIIGLE at <http://localhost:8000> in the browser.

-2. Create a new project and volume in BIIGLE with the volume URL `local://test` and the list of image filenames.
+3. Create a new project and volume in BIIGLE with the volume URL `local://test` and the list of image filenames.
 The `local://` storage disk resolves to the `storage/images` directory, the `test` suffix is the name of the directory containing the images.

 ## Runing the tests